-The top stories within the Edge browser are powered by the Microsoft News.
+The top stories within the Microsoft Edge Android are powered by Microsoft News.
 It displays all the top news stories based upon your location and interest.
-You can read through entire news with one tap and switch back to the home screen easily.
+You can read through the entire news with one tap and switch back to the home screen easily.

-Unlike Chrome, there is no way to customize the stories apart from disabling it from the Page Layout option.
+Unlike Chrome, there is no way to customize the stories apart from disabling them from the Page Layout option.

 Google Chrome’s suggested articles are more relevant than Microsoft Edge’s top stories.
 I found top stories more annoying because it’s swamped with celebrity news than any useful stuff.

-The navigation menu within the Edge browser on Android is quite accessible compared to Google chrome.
-The Edge Android forward and backward navigation command buttons are located within the bottom menu bar which is close to fingertips.
+The navigation menu within the Edge for Android is quite accessible as compared to Google chrome.
+The Edge Android forward and backward navigation command buttons are located within the bottom menu bar which is available at your fingertips.

-Using the Microsoft Edge Android navigation, you can quickly flow through website pages at ease.
+Using the Microsoft Edge Android navigation, you can quickly flow between website pages at ease.
 Edge Android also supports the option to enable or disable the swipe navigation within the browser.

 Options (Settings) menu

-Most of the Settings and Options are hidden under the options menu icon — .
-Within the home screen or any website page, you can select from the wide variety of page-level options and browser-level settings.
+Most of the Settings and Options are hidden under the options menu icon .
+Within the home screen or any website page, you can select from a wide variety of page-level options and browser-level settings.

 The options and settings within Google Chrome and Microsoft Edge for Android are almost the same.
 You can perform various page actions like find on the page, add to favorites, desktop site view, print as PDF, etc.